 Source: *NCES College Navigator

-Skyline College was established in 1969 and is one of three colleges in the San Mateo County Community College District.
+Skyline College is one of three colleges in the San Mateo County Community College District.
 The college's surgical technology programs are also accredited by the Commission on the Accreditation of Allied Health Education Programs.

 Associate of Science in Surgical Technology